FOR IMMEDIATE RELEASE: January 27, 2010

 Renewed Call for Congressional Action on Energy, Climate

-Washington, D.C.--During his first State of the Union address to the Congress, President Obama tonight renewed his call for Congressional action on comprehensive clean energy and climate legislation in order to rescue, restore, and rebuild the American economy and the middle class.
+Washington, D.C.--During his first State of the Union address to the Congress, President Obama tonight renewed his call for Congressional action to build the clean energy economy.

 The Sierra Club offered the following comments in response to the president's remarks.